groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/_index.en.md

 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Comparison for .NET operations"
+  description: "Some use cases of typical GroupDocs.Watermark for Node.js via Java operations"
   items:
     # code sample loop
-    - title: "Comparing password-protected documents."
+    - title: "Search watermarks in a document."
       content: |
-        To compare documents that are [protected with a password](https://docs.groupdocs.com/comparison/net/load-password-protected-documents/), you need to specify it then loading the documents:
+        To get list of document watermarks you can use [regular expressions](https://docs.groupdocs.com/comparison/net/load-password-protected-documents/):
-        {{< landing/code title="How to compare password-protected documents.">}}
+        {{< landing/code title="How use regular expression search criteria.">}}
         ```csharp {style=abap}
-        // Load the source document and specify its password
+        // Load the source document to Watermarker
         using(Comparer comparer = new Comparer("source.docx", new LoadOptions() {Password = "1234"}))
         {
-            // Load the target document and specify its password
+            // Specify regular expression to narrow result list
             comparer.Add("target.docx", new LoadOptions() {Password = "5678"});

-            // Save comparison result to a specified file
+            // Obtain and process watermarks list
             comparer.Compare("result.docx");
         }
         ```
         {{< /landing/code >}}
     # code sample loop
-    - title: "Comparing multiple PDF documents."
+    - title: "Modify existing watermarks."
       content: |
-        GroupDocs.Comparison allows you to [compare more than two documents](https://docs.groupdocs.com/comparison/net/compare-multiple-documents/).
-The operation is almost the same as when comparing two files.
-You just need to add more target files to the `comparer` class.
+        GroupDocs.Watermark is able to [modify watermarks](https://docs.groupdocs.com/comparison/net/compare-multiple-documents/) that are already presented in a document.
+Search for desired items and update their properties.
-        {{< landing/code title="How to compare three or more documents.">}}
+        {{< landing/code title="Watermarks modification.">}}
         ```csharp {style=abap}
         // Load the source document
         using(Comparer comparer = new Comparer("source.docx")
         {
-            // Specify the second file for comparison
+            // Search for watermarks to be updated
             comparer.Add("target2.docx");

-            // Specify the third file for comparison
+            // Update desired properties
             comparer.Add("target3.docx");

-            // Save comparison result to a specified file
+            // Save modified document to a specified path
             comparer.Compare("result.docx");
         }
         ```